Stupeflix/stupeflix-sxml-doc/docs/language.rst

   <image color="#ff0000"/>
   <image color="#ffffff88"/>

-You can too query some Maps to get directly a map image from our Provider Mapbox.
+You can too query some Maps to get directly a map image from our provider Mapbox.

 The arguments are center (latitude and longitude) to position the map, zoom (0 means no zoom, you get the whole planisphere), pixel size and an optional marker (latitude and longitude).